cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 | Incremental Backup | Incremental backup stores all files that have changed since the last FULL, DIFFERENTIAL OR INCREMENTAL backup.
 The advantage of an incremental backup is that it takes the least time to complete.
 However, during a restore operation, each incremental backup must be processed, which may result in a lengthy restore job. |
 | Mirror Backup | Mirror backup is identical to a full backup, with the exception that the files are not compressed in zip files and they cannot be protected with a password.
 A mirror backup is most frequently used to create an exact copy of the source data. |

-The hardware and software components used to create the [[Information System Name]]; backups are noted in Table 2‑2 Backup System Components.
+The hardware and software components used to create the {{project.system_info.system_name}}; backups are noted in Table 2‑2 Backup System Components.

 Table 2‑2 Backup System Components